ibm-cloud-docs/monitoring/getting-started.md

 | [Monitoring a Kubernetes cluster](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-kubernetes_cluster) |
 {: caption="Table 1.
 Tutorials to get started working with {{site.data.keyword.mon_full_notm}}" caption-side="top"}

-For more information, see [Configuring a Sysdig agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent) and [Removing a Sysdig agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-remove_agent).
+For more information, see [Configuring a monitoring agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent) and [Removing a monitoring agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-remove_agent).

-After the Sysdig agent is deployed, collection and forwarding of metrics to the instance is automatic.
-The Sysdig agent automatically collects and reports on pre-defined metrics.
+After the monitoring agent is deployed, collection and forwarding of metrics to the instance is automatic.
+The monitoring agent automatically collects and reports on pre-defined metrics.
 You can also configure which metrics to monitor in an environment.
 Data for custom metrics is also automatically collected.

 ## Step 5.
 Launch the web UI
 {: #getting-started-step5}

-After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.Bluemix}}, and configure a Sysdig agent for your node, you can view, monitor, and manage data through the service's web UI.
+After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.Bluemix}}, and configure a monitoring agent for your node, you can view, monitor, and manage data through the service's web UI.

 You launch the web UI within the context of the Sysdig instance, from the {{site.data.keyword.cloud_notm}} UI.

-Complete the following steps to launch the Sysdig web UI:
+Complete the following steps to launch the monitoring UI:

 1. Log in to your {{site.data.keyword.cloud_notm}} account.